apache/couchdb-documentation/src/replication/conflicts.rst

 You can see that it's straightforward enough when you know what you're doing.
 It's just that CouchDB doesn't currently provide a convenient HTTP API for "fetch all conflicting revisions", nor "PUT to supersede these N revisions", so you need to wrap these yourself.
-I also don't know of any client-side libraries which provide support for this.
+At the time of writing, there are no known client-side libraries which provide support for this.

 Merging and revision history
 ============================